Shady129/Vehicle-Makes-Sql-Project-/README.md

 # Vehicle Makes Analysis

 ## Project Objectives:
+This data analysis project aims to provide insights into car makes over the past year.
+By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Exploratory Data Analysis:
 EDA involved exploring the Vehicle Makes data to answer key questions, such as: